Azure/grept/doc/f/git_ignore.md

 ## Attributes

-- `rule_id`: The ID of the rule this fix is associated with.
+- `rule_ids`: The ID list of the rules this fix is associated with.
+Any rule check failure would trigger this fix.
 - `exist`: A list of entries that must be present in the `.gitignore` file.
 - `not_exist`: A list of entries that must not be present in the `.gitignore` file.